-Apple has only just unveiled their new 13″ MacBook Pro Retina Display system during the Apple Special Event earlier this week, but that hasn’t stopped the iFixit team, getting busy with their toolbox and dismantling the new Apple MacBook Pro 13″ Retina Display revealing its workings for all to see.
+Apple has only just unveiled their new 13″ MacBook Pro Retina Display system during the Apple Special Event earlier this week, but that hasn’t stopped the iFixit team from getting busy with their toolbox and dismantling the new Apple MacBook Pro 13″ Retina Display, revealing its workings for all to see.

 “The MacBook Pro 13″ with Retina Display is thinner than non-Retina MacBook Pros, but slightly thicker than the 15″ MacBook Pro with Retina Display.
 It has two USB 3.0 ports, one on either side of the machine, two Thunderbolt ports, and a MagSafe 2 power adapter.
 This model also includes an SD card reader and an HDMI port.”

 After completing the teardown, iFixit awarded the new MacBook Pro 13″ Retina Display with a repairability rating of 2 out of 10 (10 is easiest to repair).
-For the full teardown jump over to the iFixit website.
+This low score highlights the challenges that users and technicians will face when attempting to repair or upgrade the device.
+The glued-in battery and proprietary screws are significant barriers to DIY repairs.

 Source: iFixit